malthe/dobbin/src/dobbin/README.txt

 >>> transaction.commit()
 Traceback (most recent call last):
  ...
-ObjectGraphError: <dobbin.persistent.Persistent object at ...> not connected to graph.
+ObjectGraphError: <dobbin.persistent.LocalPersistent object at ...> not connected to graph.

 We abort the transaction and try again, this time connecting the object using an attribute reference.